lutz1nger/cs50p-notes-and-solutions/lecture-3-exceptions/notes-3.md

 ### DEBUGGING
 + for the idendification of bugs, the most interpreter/editior have a build-in debugger
-+ in VS Code it is called 'run and debug' (symbol with play button and bug)
++ in VS Code it is called "run and debug" (symbol with play button and bug)
 + for debugging:

     1\. set an breakpoint in a code line (red dot on the left side of code line number)